kosatnkn/catalyst/README.md

 There is also an `openapi.yaml` file in `doc/api` directory that corresponds to the set of **Sample APIs** that are implemented.

-### Database Adapters
-Catalyst comes with support for connection with couple of databases by the use of **Database Adapters**.
-These are in `externals/adapters` directory and will provide a starting point to creating DB adapters that much suite your needs.

-There are adapters to connect to a database as well as to manage database transactions for following databases.
-- MySQL / MariaDB
-- PostgresSQL

 ## Request Response Cycle
 ```text
      + -------- +                + ------- +